 PSS Search and Frequency Offset Correction

-PSS retrieval and frequency correction.
+PSS search and frequency correction.

 Description